-We have licensed on an exclusive basis for the MCT market, what we believe is the only FDA cleared ECG viewer software for use in MCT, from CardioComm Solutions Inc. CardioComm's ECG viewer software is already installed and utilized by hospitals and call centers, and we believe we can leverage this familiarity to gain access to decision makers at such hospitals and call centers.
-Bioflux is integrating the ECG software between the device and the ECG viewer software for a seamless user experience.
+We have licensed for the MCT market, what we believe is the only FDA cleared ECG viewer software for use in MCT, from CardioComm Solutions Inc. CardioComm's ECG viewer software is already installed and utilized by hospitals and call centers, and we believe we can leverage this familiarity to gain access to decision makers at such hospitals and call centers.
+We are integrating the ECG software between the Bioflux device and the ECG viewer software for a seamless user experience.